 And now the COVID-19 pandemic threatens to push millions more youth into the workforce as job losses and sharp declines in household income are hitting already vulnerable families hard — putting pressure on kids to contribute.

 This is especially true for children in low- and middle-income countries whose schools remain closed to contain the spread of coronavirus and for whom remote learning is impossible.
 Putting out-of-school children to work becomes a survival tactic.
+Fighting coronavirus is not just about stopping the spread of the deadly virus.
+The fight against coronavirus has become intertwined with saving children from forced labor that could eclipse their childhood along with their right to a productive, fulfilling future.

 Grinding rocks, clearing brush, picking through trash